alexbelgium/hassio-addons/mealie/README.md

-# Test of new omni app

-This will replace the 2 other addons.

 Instructions to migrate to the 2 addons system below.
 Please backup all your data, and migrate to the new addons with separate Frontend and API.